Flora and Fauna

 Green algae is naturally occurring, and is not considered invasive, although there have been an increased amount of blooms of green algae at Otty Lake over the past five years.
 The distinction is that lower amounts of algae can be distributed throughout the water column and are not readily apparent.
 It is when the algae become more abundant that they form algal blooms, which are unappealing to human water users.
 Later in their life cycle, decomposing aquatic plants and algae uses up too much oxygen, degrading the aquatic ecosystem, leading to changes such as fish kills.

 There are many types of algae, but the algal blooms at Otty are a green filamentous type.
 Two species of green algae found at Otty are Spirogyra and Mougeotia.
 Algae are at the bottom of the food chain, and how well they do depends on temperature, light and nutrients.
 They use chlorophyll to produce their food.
 They are useful as they take in nitrogen (from animal feces), are a food source for other animals, and when dense can provide cover for other animals.
 However, excess nutrients, particularly phosphorus, can make them grow very quickly.
 So Otty Lake dwellers are being asked to reduce the amount of phosphorus they allow to enter the lake via fertilizers, phosphates and wood ash, and create a shoreline buffer so less of this nutrient runs off into the lake.
-In 2014, a collaborative group received Trillium funding to study aquatic plants and algae in this area, and Otty will be one of the study lakes.
-See MVCA news release.
+In 2014, a collaborative group received Trillium funding to study aquatic plants and algae in this area, and Otty was one of the study lakes.

 More than 200 plant and animal species are at risk in Ontario, and 26 species are at risk in Lanark County.
 These include a number of birds, fish, turtles, snakes, insects, lichens, lizards and plants.

 Species at risk are classified into five categories, based on the degree of risk it faces: